Tasty Sticky Tofu

 • Red pepper flakes: Provides customizable heat to complement the sweet glaze

-Crispy Sticky Tofu Homemade Pin it
+Crispy Sticky Tofu Homemade Save

 Crispy Sticky Tofu Homemade | recipesbyhannah.com